JetBrains/awesome-pycharm/README.md

  into an existing Django project. *(2017/08/19, Chris Mahn)*

-* [Pycharm Github Tutorial](https://youtu.be/h2ePD5kjjaM) covers PyCharm as a frontend to VCS and GitHub: register project, add files and commit, color indicators, commit and push. *(2017/09/26, Chris Mahn)*

 * [Pycharm Reformatting](https://youtu.be/JZ_xuPiK-UA) shows
 reformatting files, generating imports with quick fix. *(2017/08/05, Chris Mahn)*